pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

 | instance/data/PingAccess.mv.db | Database binary that would be ingested at container startup if found.                                                      |

 !!! note "PingAccess Best Practices"
-    PingAccess profiles are typically minimalist.
-This is because the majority of PingAccess configurations can be found within a `data.json` or `PingAccess.mv.db` file.
-You should only use `data.json` for configurations and only use `PingAccess.mv.db` if necessary.
+    PingAccess profiles are typically minimalist because the majority of PingAccess configurations can be found within a `data.json` or `PingAccess.mv.db` file.
+You should use `data.json` for configurations and only use `PingAccess.mv.db` if necessary.
 You can easily view and manipulate configurations directly in a JSON file as opposed to the binary `PingAccess.mv.db` file.
-This makes tracking changes in version control easier as well.
+This fact makes tracking changes in version control easier as well.

     PingAccess 6.1.x+ supports using only `data.json`, even when clustering. _However_ on  6.1.0.3 make sure `data.json` is only supplied to the admin node.